chesihang75-netizen/mqtt-kafka-cep/frontend/README.md

 - Room status overview that keeps lights, door state, HVAC mode, and setpoint in sync with the most recent automation action.
 - Built-in simulator that produces realistic alerts and sensor readings when a live bridge to Kafka is not available.
-The simulator automatically applies the 15 rules requested in the specification, including the dimming behaviour for rule **R05** and temperature adjustments for rules **R11–R12**.
+The simulator evaluates the same 15 automation rules end-to-end so the `iot.input` telemetry that triggers an alert is always mirrored in the resulting `iot.alerts` message.
+After-hours rules honour the real clock (no 18:00 triggers at 16:00), while **R05** still ramps the lights down and temperature rules adjust setpoints as specified.
 - Optional Kafka bridge server that streams `iot.alerts` and `iot.input` topics to the browser over Server-Sent Events (SSE).
 The UI automatically falls back to the simulator when the bridge is offline.